Piano Concerto No. 2 (Shostakovich)

 Piano Concerto No. 2 in F major, Op.
-102, by Dmitri Shostakovich was composed in 1957 for the 19th birthday of his son Maxim, who premiered the piece during his graduation concert at the Moscow Conservatory.
+102, by Dmitri Shostakovich was composed in 1957 for the 19th birthday of his son Maxim, who premiered the piece on 10 May 1957 during his graduation concert at the Moscow Conservatory.
 It contains many similar elements to Shostakovich's Concertino for Two Pianos: both works were written to be accessible for developing young pianists.
-It is an uncharacteristically cheerful piece, much more so than most of Shostakovich's works.
+It is an uncharacteristically cheerful piece for Shostakovich.

 Instrumentation

 The work is scored for solo piano, two flutes, piccolo, two oboes, two clarinets, two bassoons, four horns, timpani, snare drum and strings.

 Movements

-The concerto lasts around 20 minutes and has three movements, with the second movement played attacca, thereby moving directly into the third:
+The concerto lasts around 20 minutes and has three movements, with the last played attacca: "attached" to the second (i.e. to be played without any gap or pause between the end of the second movement and the start of the third).

 Reception

 In a letter to Edison Denisov in mid-February 1957, barely a week after he had finished work on it, the composer himself wrote that the work had "no redeeming artistic merits".
 It has been suggested that Shostakovich wanted to pre-empt criticism by deprecating the work himself (having been the victim of official censure numerous times), and that the comment was actually meant to be tongue-in-cheek.
 In April 1957, he and his son performed a two piano arrangement of the work for the Ministry of Culture, and then it was later premiered for the public at the Moscow Conservatory.

 Despite the apparently simple nature of this concerto, the public has always regarded it warmly, and it stands as one of Shostakovich's most popular pieces.
 In 2017, the concerto was voted 19th in the Classic FM Hall of Fame.
+In 2024, it was 9th.